ankittrehan2000/php-mvc-framework/README.md

 Move index.php to its own web folder becauese it ends up returning the composer.json file and update the require

 Whenever include_once is used to import something it sees the parent scope variables

+filter_var checks if the constant passed in as the second argument is a valid representation of the first